President, Dr. Mara Cohen Ioannides, Department of English, Missouri State University

 Treasurer, Dr. David Meola, Department of History, University of South Alabama

 David Meola, is currently the Bert & Fanny Meisler Assistant Professor of History and Jewish Studies at the University of South Alabama.
 He has taught courses on the Holocaust, Early Modern Germany, Early Modern and Modern Cities, Diasporas in Global Context, Modern Germany, Minorities and the Nation-State, and a History of the Mediterranean.
 He has worked tirelessly at helping his students succeed and has sought to get more out of his students by providing them with the tools and motivation to do well, especially in the improvement of their writing skills.
 A native of New Jersey, David holds a Ph.
 D. in History from the University of British Columbia.
 His dissertation, Becoming Public: Jews and their Role in the German Press, 1815-1848, uncovers how Jews in Baden and Hannover took part in societal discussion about Jewish emancipation and inner-Jewish reform.
 He is currently working on his book manuscript, which is based on his dissertation, and is under contract with the University of Toronto Press.
-David currently has one book chapter in print, one article published in the Leo Baeck Institute Yearbook (2014), and one that will be published in the journal Eighteenth Century Thought in Fall 2016.
+David currently has one book chapter in print, one article published in the Leo Baeck Institute Yearbook (2014), and one published in the journal Eighteenth Century Thought (2016).

 At-Large Board Members: